Psalm 22: the psalm of the cross

 Let us remember that David was chosen by God to be king of His people when he was possibly ten years old.
-David feared for his life off and on for twenty years after that and before he was finally crowned king of Israel around the age of thirty.
+And then, David feared for his life for twenty years before he was finally crowned king of Judah around the age of thirty.
 He lived in caves; he ran for his life.
 There were probably many times when he could have cried these words to God.

 Friends, do you have a prayer that you’ve prayed for many years?
 Have you prayed for the salvation of someone you love?
 For healing?
 Have you ever felt abandoned by God?
 Have you felt like He turned His back on you?

 Here’s the deal: My God, your God, David’s God has not and will never abandon you, will never turn His back on you, will never cast you aside.
-And here’s why I can speak so confidently…
+And here’s why we can speak with confidence . . .

 Jesus was a Jew.
-He would have grown up hearing and memorizing the scriptures, especially the songs of David.
-Jesus quoted David’s words when He was dying on the cross.
-Did He recite the whole thing?
-Were there others words He spoke to the Father in His time of greatest need?
+He would have grown up hearing and memorizing the Scriptures, especially the songs of David.
+Jesus quoted David’s words when I was dying on the cross.
+Did he recite the whole thing?
+Were there other words He spoke to the Father in His time of greatest need?

-But friends, here is the piece we must know and remember, although it is hard to hear…
+But friends, here is the piece we must now remember, although it is hard to hear:

 Jesus was not a sinner; He had never known that sting of guilt and regret.
-But He took it all; He carried the weight of my sin and your sin and the sins of the world onto His shoulders that day 2000 years ago.
+But He took it all.
+He carried the weight of my sin and your sin and the sins of the world onto His shoulder that day 2000 years ago.